Randy Moss: Redshirt freshman season (1996)

 In 1996, while serving his 30-day jail sentence in a work-release program from 1995, Moss tested positive for marijuana, thus violating his probation, and was dismissed from Florida State.
 He served an additional 60 days in jail for the probation violation.

 Ultimately, Moss transferred to Marshall University, about an hour's drive from his home.
 Because Marshall was then a Division I-AA school, NCAA rules allowed him to transfer there without losing any further eligibility.
 In 1996, he set the NCAA Division I-AA records for the most games with a touchdown catch in a season (14), most consecutive games with a touchdown catch (13), most touchdown passes caught in a season (28 – tying Jerry Rice's 1984 record), and most receiving yards gained by a freshman in a season (1,709 on 78 catches), a record which still stands.
 Moss was also the leading kickoff returner in Division I-AA on the season, with 612 total yards and a 34.0-yard average.
 The 1996 Marshall Thundering Herd went undefeated and won the Division I-AA title, with Moss having four touchdown receptions in the 1996 NCAA Division I-AA Football Championship Game against Montana.
 It was Marshall's last season before moving to Division I-A.

-At the Southern Conference indoor track championships, Moss ran the 200 meters in 21.15 seconds, missing the conference record by only .02 seconds.
-Although Moss had not raced competitively for four years, his time was one of the best in the country that year.
+Moss competed for the Marshall indoor track team shortly after the conclusion of his freshman football campaign.
+At the 1997 Southern Conference indoor track championships at the ETSU Athletics Center, Moss ran the 200 meters in 21.15 seconds, missing the conference record by only .02 seconds and placing first in the meet.
+Although Moss had not raced competitively for four years, his time qualified him for the NCAA Championships, but he would not compete at the meet.
+He also won the 55 meters in a time of 6.32 seconds, scoring 20 points for the Thundering Herd and leading the team to a first place finish in the meet.
+This was Marshall's first and only indoor Southeastern Conference win as they would move to the Mid-American Conference the next season.
+Moss would be named freshman of the year and still owns school records in the 55 meters and 200 meters with times of 6.31 and 21.15 as of 2026.